advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 <summary>As a Pharmacist I can</summary>

 - Login and logout of the system.
+- Change my password.
-- Change my password and reset it via OTP.
+- Reset my password via OTP sent to email.
-- Upload and submit required registration documents like ID, pharmacy degree, and working licenses.
+- Upload and submit required documents for registration such as ID, pharmacy degree, and working licenses.
-- Add medicines with details (active ingredients, price, quantity) and upload images.
+- Add a medicine with its details like active ingredients, price, and quantity.
+- Upload images for medicines.
-- Edit medicine details and prices, and archive/unarchive medicines.
+- Edit details and prices of medicines.
+- Archive or unarchive a medicine.
 - View the available quantity and sales of each medicine.
 - Filter sales reports based on medicine or date.
-- Receive notifications when a medicine is out of stock via the system and email.
+- Receive notifications when a medicine is out of stock.
+- Chat with a doctor.
+- View the amount in my wallet.

 </details>

 <details>
 <summary>As an Administrator I can</summary>

-- Login and logout of the system.
-- Change my password and reset it via OTP.
-- Add and remove administrators, pharmacists, and patients from the system with set usernames and passwords.
+- Add another administrator with a set username and password.
+- Remove a pharmacist or patient from the system.
-- View all information uploaded by a pharmacist applying to join the platform.
+- View all the information uploaded by a pharmacist when they apply to join the platform.
-- Accept or reject pharmacist registration requests.
+- Accept or reject the request of a pharmacist to join the platform.
-- View total sales reports by month, and view basic information of pharmacists and patients.
+- View total sales reports based on a chosen month.
+- View a pharmacist's information.
+- View a patient's basic information.

 </details>

 <!--
 - **Guests** can register as a patient or pharmacist, providing comprehensive personal and professional details.